Sierra Skye Looks Unrecognizable In New Instagram Photo That Promotes Anti-Aging Cosmetic Procedures

 In the photo, Sierra is sitting outside as she rocks face full of makeup, which consists of a generous layer of eyeliner and shadow, in addition to uber long lashes — possibly extensions.
 The model’s face is heavily contoured, with golden bronzer on her cheeks and forehead.
 She also has on a lipliner, which makes her lips extra plump and full.

-It is unclear whether Sierra had any procedures done prior to having this photo captured, but the model tagged the Instagram page for DoctorFatOff By MDS, a medical spa with locations in Brea, Woodland Hills and Redondo Beach that offers non-invasive fat removal and anti-aging cosmetic procedures, like Botox and Juvederm, according to its own website.
+It is unclear whether Sierra had any procedures done prior to having this photo captured, but the model tagged the Instagram page for DoctorFatOff By MDS, a medical spa with locations in Brea, Woodland Hills, and Redondo Beach, California, that offers non-invasive fat removal and anti-aging cosmetic procedures, like Botox and Juvederm, according to its own website.

 Sierra teamed her top with a pair of sophisticated black pants that sit just above her bellybutton, helping accentuate her itty bitty waist.
 Meanwhile, the model completed her look with a pair of thick gold hoop earrings.